YingjieSong/myblog/_posts/2018-09-02-java-for-lego-ev3-part1.markdown

 <h2>1 Screen Display</h2>

-The display resolution of EV3 is 178px &times; 128px, and the origin located at the left-top corner.
-When display by pixels, the ranges are 0~177 (x-axis) and 0~127 (y-axis).
-When display by columns and rows, the ranges are 0~16 (columns) and 0~7 (rows).
-Additionally, pixels are usually used to draw pictures while the columns and rows are usually used to display letters.
+The screen resolution of EV3 is 178px &times; 128px, and the origin located at the top left corner.
+When displayed in units of pixels, the value ranges are 0~177 (x-axis) and 0~127 (y-axis).
+When displayed in units of columns and rows, the value ranges are 0~16 (columns) and 0~7 (rows).
+Additionally, pixels are mostly used to draw graphics, while the columns and rows are mostly used to display texts.

 <table>
 	<tr>
-		<th>coordinate</th>
+		<th>Coordinate</th>
-		<th>letter</th>
+		<th>Letter</th>
-		<th>pixel</th>
+		<th>Pixel</th>
 	</tr>
 	<tr>
 		<td>x's range</td>